axch/adaptive-plot/README.md

 - TODO rename to gnuplot-alist

 (gnuplot-histogram-alist alist ...)
-- TODO Maybe keep this private?
+- TODO Maybe unrelease this and keep it in my own files?
 - I think this is implementable in terms of gnuplot-plot-alist now, using the gnuplot-prefix argument